 A New Approach to Alzheimer's Disease Management

 Alzheimer's disease doesn't just affect the patient; it affects the entire family.
 The Alzheimer's Prevention Clinic (APC) at NewYork-Presbyterian / Weill Cornell Medical Center was founded by Dr. Richard Isaacson, who has several family members affected.

 The clinic focuses on cutting-edge prevention strategies & comprehensive education for the whole family.
 Help us in the fight against Alzheimer's by donating today, or to schedule a visit call 212-746-0226 or email firstname.lastname@example.org, or to learn more View Our Brochure.

 Learn About Alzheimer's Prevention Online Now:

-To learn more about the steps you can take NOW to reduce your risk, and the latest Alzheimer's information, visit our patient, caregiver and family education site, AlzU.org.
-This site includes a free online course about everything one needs to know about AD, plus many activities, resources and more.
+To learn about steps you can take NOW to reduce your risk, and the latest Alzheimer's information, visit our patient, caregiver and family education site, AlzU.org.
+This site includes a free online course about everything one needs to know about AD, plus many activities and resources.
 Featured on CNN.com, NBC Today Show, and Dr. Oz.

 NEWS: 2018 Fundraising Campaign

-You can make a difference in the fight against Alzheimer's.
+You can make a difference in the fight against Alzheimer's today.
 Donate online now (100% of your gift is tax deductable).
 To learn more, call Trish at 212-746-0226 or email email@example.com.
 Our campaign focuses on 4 key areas: